velen2077/megadots/README.md

 # megadots

-My modular and Flaked-out repo for managing my systems using Nix, Flakes and Home Manager (as a NixOS module).
+My modular, flake-based repo for managing my systems using Nix and NixOS, flakes and Home Manager (as a NixOS module).
 I publish megadots to help others, as I found Github and other peoples repos (some shoutouts below!) extremely helpful to learn Nix/NixOS.
-Hopefully I can return the favour by publishing my own, for others to use, adapt, and learn.
+Hopefully I can return the favour by publishing my own, for those who come after.

 > **Note:** Though I use this repo for my own config, I also dabble and break things from time to time.
 I tend to keep working code in the `main` branch.
 Any other branch, assume it is a work in progress and not suitable for use.
 Also note that as this is my primary personal config, my `hardware-configuration.nix` files and attributes like `hostname`, `hashedPassword` and `username` will be unique to me, so you'll have to bring your own.

 ## Introduction

-This is my personal system configuration repo that I use to build systems and homes in conjunction with Nix, Home Manager and Flakes.
+This is my personal system configuration repo that I use to build systems and homes in conjunction with NixOS, Home Manager and flakes.
 I started out this journey based on sheer curiosity and a desire to have a somewhat declaritive composition to system management (I distro hop - a lot).
-Some searching online lead me down the garden path that is Nix, and here I am.
+Some searching online lead me down the garden path that is NixOS, and here I am.
 Down the rabbit hole.

-I am not an expert in Nix, NixOS, Home Manager or Flakes.
+I am not an expert in Nix, NixOS, Home Manager or flakes.
 Nor am I a developer.
 Outside of my consultancy job (in a technical field so not completely in the dark), I'm a tinkerer.
 I'd been feeling a little burnt out and in need of something to learn in my downtime, and this project came along at the perfect time, and has genuinely brought some fun back in to computing for me.
 Just like the days of old, going to the local monthly computer market and picking up a fresh copy of a new Linux distro on a wad of floppies and taking it for a spin.

 ## Features
 - **NixOS** system configuration on mulitple hosts.